quangminh0604/CS114_Project/README.md

 A Flask-based machine learning web application that uses Logistic Regression, Support Vector Machine (SVM), Decision Trees, and Random Forest to predict the likelihood of heart attack based on the **Framingham Heart Study dataset**.
 The project also compares the performance and accuracy of these models.
 ---
+## 🧠 Machine Learning Models Used

+- 🔹 Logistic Regression

+- 🔹 Support Vector Machine (SVM)

+- 🔹 Decision Tree

+- 🔹 Random Forest

+Each model is trained using the Framingham Heart Study dataset, and their prediction performance is compared using accuracy and other metrics.
+---
 ## 📊 Dataset
 - 📁 Dataset: framingham.csv
 - 📌 Source: Framingham Heart Study